 There is a common misconception surrounding treadmills.
 People think that it is essential to hold onto the rail or the console of the unit to maintain balance.
 This is far from true because the only people who need to do it are the beginners or old people who struggle with balance.
 These handrails are only added to ensure people get off from the machine easily.

 The main problems associated with holding on to the rail are that it compels you to hunch or scoot over and hence indulge in the inaccurate running.
-Among other things, this also leads to back and shoulder pain.
+Among other things, this also leads to shoulder and back pain.
 You need to keep your shoulders and your body straight and erect for the best results.

-You can do this by keeping your arms at a 90-degree angle so that you feel like you are running outdoors.
+You can do this by keeping your arms at a 90-degree angle so that you simulate outdoor running.
 Moreover, holding on to the rails also creates an inaccurate perception that you are working harder.
 You are simply putting extra pressure on your body without getting any positive results out of it.

 Maintain a Correct Posture and Look Forward

 You might have had a lot of people telling you that a good posture and running form is a key to getting fit.
 You need to maintain a correct alignment throughout the routine to ensure you get your desired results.
 It is also not recommended that you lean forward and pull your feet backward.
 This will build an unnecessary strain on the lower part of your body.

 Doing this may also disrupt your balance, and in extreme circumstances, you can even fall off the machine.
 To ensure proper posture, be attentive, and set your shoulders straight-up, aligned with your hips.
 You can do this before you start to use the treadmill.

 Pay Attention to Your Tempo and Steps

 Running on the treadmill should be the same as running outside, or it should at least be very similar to the original procedure.
 You need to do your treadmill run with your natural gait and avoid taking any short or choppy strides.